slawomirkania/class-generator-bundle/README.md

 ```

 # Changelog
+- Ability to disable/enable interface and/or test class generating per class
 - Item template overwriting supported
 - Multiline comments for class and property supported
 - Optional parameter for setter